intere/appserver/README.md

 e.g.
 #### packages
+- `java` - appserver needs java to run / build apps
+- `tomcat` - appserver needs tomcat to run your apps
+- `maven` - appserver needs maven to build your apps
-- `toaster` - appserver needs toaster to brown your bagel.
+- `jenkins` - appserver needs jenkins to CI your code

 Attributes
 ----------
-TODO: List your cookbook attributes here.
+N/A: It's all stock for now.

 e.g.
 #### appserver::default